jarppe/matonen/README.md

 # Play

 Game starts immediatelly.
-Control your worm by turning your browser.
+Control your worm by turning your device left and right.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Jarppe Länsiö

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.